simongarton/AdventOfCode/readme.md

 ## 2024

+Yes, I am rather pleased with myself.

 ![So pleased with myself](AoC-2024.png)

 ### Day 25 : Code Chronicle (1/1)

 Day 25 is always easy and is always only 1 part - the second part is having 49 other stars by now, which ...
-I don't quite.
-Let's go back and try and fix them.
+I was missing day 21 part 2, but went back and after some time, figured out what the problem was.

 https://adventofcode.com/2024/day/25